 Have I Mentioned I Am Heterosexual Today?: When she realizes that all the members of the team are either gay or bisexual, Kate remarks how she is the only straight member of the team.
 America doesn't buy it.

-It Meant Something to Me: Kate didn't want to come back with Noh-Varr after breaking up because she felt Noh-Varr didn't really care about the relationship unlike her who really liked him.
-Later Noh-Varr is seen having some doubts himself about the issue wondering if he really did the right thing.
+It Meant Something to Me: She didn't want to resume her relationship with Noh-Varr after their bitter breakup because she felt Noh-Varr didn't really care about the relationship unlike her who really liked him.
+However, she already forgive him and they are friends again so that could mean she retained those feelings despite the relationship being over.

 It's All My Fault: She blames herself for the whole Children's Crusade mess because she was supposed to be the leader.